-The Open Access Publishing Fund is made available to UCSF faculty, postdocs, students, and other researchers so that their scholarly articles and books may be openly published for all to access.
-If you or your research team have sufficient grant funding, or if your department covers publication costs, please use those funds to pay your publication charges.
+The Open Access Publishing Fund is made available by the Library to UCSF faculty, postdocs, students, and other researchers so that their scholarly articles and books may be openly published for all to access.
+If you or your research team have grant funding or funds through your department to cover your publication costs, please use those funds to pay your publication charges.
+This will help ensure that funding goes to authors without these resources.

 Current UCSF personnel and students with the following titles who do not have funding to pay for OA publication charges may apply for funds once an article or book has been accepted for publication:

 Each application must have a sponsor from one of the series listed above.
-A co-author may apply on behalf of a sponsor.
 An awarded application will constitute that sponsor's allocation for the calendar year (journal article) or for two years (book).
 Only one application may be submitted per eligible publication.
 See amounts covered below.

 UCSF researchers are encouraged to include a line item for open access article or book processing charges in future grant proposals.
 Many funders, including the NIH and the Gates Foundation, cover such costs.